SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 A Note on “Full Restoration.”

-We find that some folks are frightened by this term.
+First, note that we do not “refurbish” movements since that term refers to renovation, not restoration.
+Either way, we find that some folks are frightened by the term “restoration.”
 We are sometimes asked to do “just a simple cleaning and oiling” on a 100 year old vintage movement.
 If we are presented with a relatively un-worn, newer (less than 10 year old) movement, things may be different.
 But a vintage, 100 year old movement is going to have many looming issues, always.
 Anything less than a full restoration is a piecemeal repair, and piecemeal work cannot be offered with any long-term warranty, if it works reliably at all.
 It is not the standard of craftsmanship we are known for.

 A piecemeal approach results in call backs more times than not, which means the movement or entire clock will need to be shipped back and forth at least once.
 This alone will nullify any economic advantage to doing anything less than a full restoration.
 We don’t consider any clock that runs for only 6 months or year after a repair is done a successful project.